 E. W. Kenyon wrote: “The Lord Jesus was not, however, a ‘one-of-a-kind’.
 ‘Incarnation can be repeated in each and everyone of us.
 Every man who has been ‘born again’ is an Incarnation” (The Father and His Family, 100).

-Hagin repeated his teachings: “You are as much the incarnation of God as Jesus Christ was.
+Hagin taught the same: “You are as much the incarnation of God as Jesus Christ was.
 Every man who has been born again is an incarnation” (Word of Faith, December, 1980, 14).

 But Jesus is the “only begotten (or unique) Son, which is in the bosom of the Father” (Jn.
 1:18).
 He is the “Word made flesh” – a designation given to no other (1:14).
-We were born by flesh but adopted by God, unlike Jesus who was uniquely begotten by God (Rom.
+We were born by flesh but adopted by God, unlike Jesus who is uniquely the Son of God; God made flesh (Rom.
 8:15).
 We cannot bring ourselves on the same level of God or Jesus.
 Such an idea is heretical.

-WOF teaches that Christ’s death on the cross was insufficient to redeem us, that He had to suffer in Hell in the hands of demons (addressed here).
+WOF teaches that Christ’s death on the cross was insufficient to redeem us, that He had to suffer in Hell in the hands of demons.
 This is why Kenyon wrote: “We have sung ‘Nearer the cross’ and we have prayed that we might be ‘Nearer the cross’ but the cross has no salvation in it.
 It is a place of failure and defeat.”

 On the contrary, “the preaching of the cross” (1Cor.
 1:18) is crucial to our salvation and victory over Satan.
 Our pathway to fellowship with God was accomplished “by the cross” (Eph.
 2:16) and Jesus made “peace through the blood of the cross” (Col. 1:20).
 To displace the cross is to displace redemption.